taterowney/Loaner-Reminder/README.md

 ## Setup

-To set up this tool, download the .zip file from [here](ADD LINK) and unzip it, making sure that the expanded folder is in your Downloads folder.
+To set up this tool, download the .zip file <a href="https://taterowney.github.io/Loaner-Reminder/loaner_reminder.zip" download>here</a> and unzip it, making sure that the expanded folder is in your Downloads folder.

 Next, open the "Terminal" application (either with ⌘ + Space or in the Applications > Utilities folder).
 You should see a prompt which looks like: